 – Strengthen the provision of public transport in order to make all neighbourhoods accessible to all and offer more frequent crossings;

-– Set up an express bike network to allow people who do not take public transport or a private vehicle to quickly rent a bike and quickly drop it off at a nearby station;
+– Set up an express bike network to allow people who do not take public transport or a private vehicle to be able to quickly rent a bike and quickly drop it off at a nearby station;

 – Encouraging people to change their behaviour in favour of respect for the environment, recycling and consumption;

 – Promote sustainable mobility in the city so as not to generate traffic jams, especially on major roads that are heavily used by users during peak hours.